Blog

 Background

 A vehicle reaches a customer with a scratch that was there at port handoff.
 No one documented it, the dealer files a warranty claim, and the OEM pays.
-For quality directors and operations managers running paper-based PDI processes across multi-site dealer and logistic networks, it happens regularly, and the cost is almost always absorbed silently.
+For quality directors and operations managers running paper-based PDI processes across multi-site dealer and logistics networks, it happens regularly, and the cost is almost always absorbed silently.

 The core problems with paper-based PDI: